RennardK/JavaScript_learning/README.md

-# JavaScript_learning
+# JavaScript_learning notetaking from freecodecamp.org
-This are trial learning code as I practise JS learning via freecodecamp.org
+This are trial learning codes as I practise JS learning via freecodecamp.org